mariia-korzun/hw-for-function/README.md

 ## TASK № 7

-### Write a function - isLeapYear.
-It should accept a number of millisecond or string of date as an argument.
-This function checks if passed argument is a Leap Year.
-If it is a Leap Year, function should return a string – ‘ “year” is a leap year’ and if it isn’t, should return string - ‘ “year” is not a leap year’.(‘year’ means number of year passed as an argument).
-Passed argument should be in an appropriate format (which will be valid for Date object).
-In case when passed invalid argument, function should return string 'Invalid Date'.
+### Create a function called “isLeapYear”.
+It should accept a number of millisecond or a string of date as an argument.
+This function checks if a passed argument is a Leap Year.
+If it is a Leap Year, function should return a following string: ‘ “year” is a leap year’.
+If it isn’t, function should return a following string: ‘ “year” is not a leap year’.(‘year’ means a year that was passed as an argument).
+Passed argument should be in an appropriate format (valid Date object).
+In case passed argument is invalid, function should return a following string: 'Invalid Date'.

-### *Tip*: need to use Date object here
+### *Tip*: need to use Date object here.

 ### For example:
 ```